nimble-training/nimble-cefe-2025/README.md

 install.packages(c("nimbleHMC", "mcmcplots", "coda", "nimbleEcology", "compareMCMCs"))
 ```

 We will use some other packages to set up various examples.
-To be able to run everything in the workshop material, you will also want:
+To be able to run everything in the workshop materials, you will also want:

 ```
 install.packages(c("CARBayesdata","sp","spdep","classInt", "glmmTMB"))